bdurrani/bdurrani.github.com/_drafts/sse2-adventure.md

 000000013F321055 48 8B 44 24 28       mov         rax,qword ptr [rsp+28h]       // set the result to *four
 000000013F32105A F2 0F 11 00          movsd       mmword ptr [rax],xmm0
     11: }
-000000013F32105E 5F                   pop         rdi                           // non-optimized code artifact
+000000013F32105E 5F                   pop         rdi                           // restore register
 000000013F32105F C3
 {% endhighlight %}

-The pointers are passed around via *r9* and *r8*.
-The 32-bit int was passed in via *ecx* and the double via *XMM1*
+The pointers are passed around via the *r9* and *r8* registers.
+The 32-bit int was passed in via *ecx* and the double via *XMM1* registers.

 Let's take a look at what the optimized looks like.
 I have to modify the code a little to fight against inlining by modifying the function prototype a bit by specifying `noinline`.

+Here is what you get:

 {% highlight c %}
 _declspec(noinline) void Test1(int one, double two, int* three, double* four)
-{% endhighlight %}

-Here is what you get

-{% highlight c %}

      9:     *three = one + 1;
     10:     *four = two + one;
 000000013FEC1000 F2 0F 58 0D F8 11 00 00    addsd       xmm1,mmword ptr [3FEC2200h]
 000000013FEC1008 41 C7 00 02 00 00 00       mov         dword ptr [r8],2
 000000013FEC100F F2 41 0F 11 09             movsd       mmword ptr [r9],xmm1
     11: }
 000000013FEC1014 C3                         ret

 {% endhighlight %}

 Small, compact and to the point, which is what you would expect from a optimizing compiler.
 This is the result of whole program optimization.
+The values are being read from memory locations directly, and most of the operation has been optimized out.
+This is not what I need.

 If I did want to generate some assembly code for use via C#, I would have to use a modified version of the non-optimized code for it to avoid making use of hard-coded memory references for storing data and instead, loading up data from registers.

 Maybe I should look at something similar to my original problem, which is manipulating arrays of data.

 How about something like this